craigduncanlab/singlecell/genome_sizes.md

 # Relative sizes

+Two units of measurement:

+ - nt = nucleotides, which is essentially a length (a count of base pairs), and
+ - S = Sverdberg units where this refers to settling time in a centrifuge (so S units cannot be added together meaningfully)

 ## DNA

 DNA can be much longer (terminated for each chromosome e.g. 5 centrimetres long for each, humans have 46 of them, roughly paired into 23 'sets' of chromosome pairs).